jbrown1618/vector/docs/api/vector.multiplyrowbyscalar.md

 ## multiplyRowByScalar() function

-Returns a new matrix whose row at `rowIndex` is multipled by `scalar`
+An elementary row operations which returns a new matrix whose row at `rowIndex` is multipled by `scalar`

 <b>Signature:</b>